-In February 2016, Pfizer subsidiary Wyeth agreed in principle to pay $784.6 million to the U.S. Government, 37 states and the District of Columbia to resolve False Claims Act charges filed by whistleblower Lauren Kieff that Wyeth overcharged Medicaid programs by underpaying drug rebates for the acid suppression drugs Protonix Oral tablet and Protonix I.V.
-Once the agreement in principle is finalized, the settlement will be the seventh largest False Claims Act civil recovery in history.
+In February 2016, Pfizer subsidiary Wyeth agreed in principle to pay $784.6 million to the U.S. government, 37 states and the District of Columbia to resolve False Claims Act charges filed by whistleblower Lauren Kieff that Wyeth overcharged Medicaid programs by underpaying drug rebates for the acid suppression drugs Protonix Oral tablet and Protonix I.V.
+The agreement was finalized and the funds were distributed on May 20, 2016.
+The settlement was the seventh largest False Claims Act civil recovery in history.

 Kieff’s False Claims Act lawsuit was filed in 2003 in the U.S. District Court, District of Massachusetts, alleging that during the period 2001 through 2006, Wyeth underpaid by millions of dollars its Medicaid rebates to the federal Centers for Medicare & Medicaid Services (CMS) on its acid suppression drugs Protonix Oral tablet and Protonix I.V., a related drug taken intravenously.
 Such rebates are intended to provide Medicaid, the health insurance program for the poor, with the benefit of the lowest price paid for a prescription drug by a private purchaser.

 The settlement also resolves similar allegations brought under the federal False Claims Act and its state law equivalents by William St. James LaCorte, M.D., that were consolidated with those of Kieff in 2006.